tomasfarias/airflow-dbt-python/docs/how_does_it_work.rst

 How does it work?
 =================

-*airflow-dbt-python*'s main goal is to elevate *dbt* to a **first-class citizen** in Airflow.
+*airflow-dbt-python*'s main goal is to elevate *dbt* to **first-class citizen** status in Airflow.
 By this we mean that users of *dbt* can leverage as many Airflow features as possible, without breaking the assumptions that Airflow expects from any workflows it orchestrates.
 Perhaps more importantly, Airflow should **enhance** a *dbt* user's experience and not simply emulate the way they would run *dbt* in the command line.
+This is what separates *airflow-dbt-python* from other alternatives like *airflow-dbt* which simply wrap *dbt* cli commands in ``BashOperator``.

 To achieve this goal *airflow-dbt-python* provides Airflow operators, hooks, and other utilities.
 Hooks in particular come in two flavors: